LuizPedroSousa/Proffy-2.0/README.md

 - `yarn or npm install` to install all packages

 **Usage**
-- `yarn on npm start` to init this & apreciated 😸
+- `yarn or npm start` to init this project & apreciated 😸

 <h1>
     💻 Technologies